-Leadership assessments provide broad insights into the work style dynamics that make individuals thrive in their career.
+Leadership assessment tools can provide broad insights into the work style dynamics that make individuals thrive in their careers.
 Here’s how our career coaches and certified experts view the benefits of these six leadership assessment tests: Birkman, DiSC, Myers-Briggs Type Indicator (MBTI), Strong Interest Inventory, Clifton Strengths, and Hogan.

 Assessment Tool: Birkman